 This track will run the full duration of the convention, from Jan.
 30th to Feb.
 1st.
 This track will dismiss at 2:00 PM on Friday, the 1st.

 Audience: Please think of yourselves as contributors having something to offer but needing a venue and structure to facilitate your ability to express your thoughts and experience.
 The speakers aren’t the only ones with content.
-We are looking for your thinking on how we can build what we already know into a discipline, or to learn of something new which we haven’t heard before.
+We are looking for your thinking on how we can build what we already know into a discipline or to learn of something new which we haven’t heard before.